Spite is an underrated product requirement

 - Checks email format.

-- Re-checks notice and working-window rules.
+- Rechecks notice and working window rules.

 - Runs FreeBusy again for race conditions.

 That second FreeBusy check matters.
 Without it, two fast clicks can produce one awkward apology email.
+I do not need my scheduler creating social debt.
+I can do that manually.

 What I like about this approach